HristoKolev/Newsgirl/server/src/Newsgirl.Shared/RpcEngine.md

         }
         catch (Exception exception)
         {
-            context.SetResponse(RpcResult.Error($"An error occurred while executing request: {exception.Message}"));
+            context.SetResponse(Result.Error($"An error occurred while executing request: {exception.Message}"));
         }
     }
 }

 ```

-In an event that the next link in the chain (another middleware or the handler itself) throws an exception, we return an error `RpcResult` to the caller, instead of propagating the exception.
-If you want to set the response from middleware, you need to call `SetResponse` which accepts an object of type `RpcResult`.
+In an event that the next link in the chain (another middleware or the handler itself) throws an exception, we return an error `Result` to the caller, instead of propagating the exception.
+If you want to set the response from middleware, you need to call `SetResponse` which accepts an object of type `Result`.

 ### Supplemental attributes